 The National Institute for Health and Care Excellence (NICE) have published new or updated guidance for the month of October 2020.
-This month there are three guidelines, one technology appraisal and one antimicrobial guideline that impact upon primary care.
+This month there are three guidelines that impact upon primary care.

 The COVID-19 rapid guideline: managing symptoms (including at the end of life) in the community guideline has been updated.
 It aims to provide recommendations for managing COVID‑19 symptoms for patients in the community, including at the end of life.
 It also includes recommendations about managing medicines for these patients, and protecting staff from infection.
 The updated has amended recommendations on taking into account a patient’s existing medicines with reference to the MHRA advice on warfarin and other anticoagulants.